BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 While Cyprus isn’t part of Greece, the similar language, the close relations, and of course the massive cat population is a reason enough to mention this island!

-The human population in Cyprus is 1.2 million, and according to the animal welfare group’s report, there are 1.5 million cats on this gorgeous island!
+The human population in Cyprus is 1.2 million, and there are 1.5 million cats on this gorgeous island!
 The underfunding of spraying and neutering services has been the major cause of this increase, as well as the quality of life the island and the locals offer to these fluffy rascals!

 Should You Feed The Stray Cats In Greece?